2017 Northern Regional Meeting

 Location: Wausau, Wisconsin

-Online registration and additional meeting information are available at the 2017 Northern Regional Meeting site.
+The preliminary meeting agenda and online registration are available at the 2017 Northern Regional Meeting site.

 On Tuesday (May 2), two workshops will be offered.
 Beneficial Use of Forest Product Industry Manufacturing Residuals will be held from 1:00 to 5:00 pm.
 Workshop topics will include an overview of NCASI resources on beneficial use, successes and challenges in implementing beneficial use programs at the mill and corporate levels, mill experiences obtaining regulatory approval for beneficial use applications, and a live demonstration of NCASI’s new Practical Guide to Beneficial Use of Forest Products Residuals (GuBu).